System Design /

 • Making high-judgment calls with incomplete information

-• Balancing MVP realities with long-term system coherence
+• Balancing MVP delivery with long-term system coherence

-• Delivering a banking product that passes regulatory checks in 3 months
+• Shipping a regulator-ready product in 3 months

 UI & Interaction